karthiksuki/Jovian-Automation/README.md

 [Jovian](https://www.jovian.ai?utm_source) is a platform for sharing and collaboraring on Jupyter notebooks and data science projects. `jovian-py` is an open-source Python package for uploading your data science code, Jupyter notebooks, ML models, hyperparameters, metrics etc. to your Jovian account.

+## Usage

+- 1) Clone a Notebook hosted on Jovian or GitHub
+- 2) Commit a Notebook to Jovian Locally
+- 3) Open a Live Jupyter Server

 ## Installation

 ```